PyConES 2023

 Software packages

-Nivel de la propuesta
+Nivel de la propuesta:

 Intermediate (it is necessary to understand the related bases to go into detail)